Diocese of Buffalo: Range and population

-As of 2018, the diocese has a Catholic population of 725,125.
-The diocese had 161 parishes, 15 high schools, 52 elementary schools, seven colleges and universities, and four hospitals.

 History

 1600 to 1800

 In 1678, Louis Hennepin, accompanying French explorer René-Robert La Salle, celebrated the first mass in present day Buffalo.

 During the British rule of the Province of New York in the 18th century, Catholics were banned from the colony.
 Richard Coote, the first colonial governor, passed a law at the end of the 17th century that mandated a life sentence to any Catholic priest.
 The penalty for harboring a Catholic was a £250 fine plus three days in the pillory.
 In 1763, Catholic bishop Richard Challoner of London stated that:“...in New York, one may find a Catholic here and there, but they have no opportunity of practicing their religion as no priest visits them, and … there is not much likelihood that Catholic priests will be permitted to enter these provinces."Anti-Catholic bias in New York abated during the American Revolution when Catholic France provided its support to the American rebels.
 After the approval of the New York Constitution in 1777, freedom of worship for Catholics was guaranteed.
 This was soon followed by the same guarantee in the US Constitution.

 In 1784, the Vatican erected the Prefecture Apostolic of United States of America, covering the entire new nation.
 This action was necessary to remove the American church from British jurisdiction.
 The Vatican in 1789 converted the prefecture into the Diocese of Baltimore.
 It was the first diocese in the United States, covering the entire country.